TTimo/UE4-VR-Template/README.md

    HTC Vive Template v2.0
 =============================

-##Introduction##
+##Introduction

-This template is for use in Unreal Engine 4 for use in development or learning projects.
+This template is for use in Unreal Engine 4 for commercial, non-commercial development and learning projects.
 It designed to work with the HTC Vive Virtual Reality unit.
 Although its supposed to be used for the HTC Vive, anyone using a Oculus Rift, Gear VR, OSVR or other HMD's can also use this template though it might need slight modifications in the controller inputs.
 The entire template is done in UE4's node base programming system called Blueprints.
 This can also be done in C++ however C++ code is not used in this template.

 If you need more information on how to use UE4's Blueprint programming system, you may visit the official documentation by following this link: